-In 2011 an expert team from Management Development Foundation (MDF) worked with ASF to develop a ten year strategic plan and a five year project proposal.
+In 2011 an expert team from Management Development Foundation (MDF) worked with ASF to develop a ten-year strategic plan and a five-year project proposal.
 The process was highly participatory and involved representation from all levels of ASF.
 The objective of the planning process was to clarify the future direction of ASF, to improve its effectiveness and corporation with ASF’s partners and to articulate a logical program intervention for the next five years.
-The ten year vision that was identified in the strategic plan is “ASF is a centre of excellence with a vision of Bangladesh free from acid violence, where burn victims, especially women and children, live with dignity”.
-In the coming years ASF will continue to work towards this vision.
+The ten-year vision that was identified in the strategic plan is “ASF is a center of excellence with a vision of Bangladesh free from acid violence, where burn victims, especially women and children, live with dignity”.
+In the coming years, ASF will continue to work towards this vision.

 In 2011 ASF’s Executive Director Monira Rahman was honored with the prestigious WORLD CHILDREN PRIZE in recognition for her fearless struggle for those mainly girls who have been the victims of acid attacks or petrol attacks and whose appearances have been destroyed.
 ASF was also honored with the 2011 Human Rights Prize of the French Republic.

-Mission “To prevent acid & burn violence and empower survivors, especially women and children, by: working with an integrated approach; using a replicable holistic (biopsycho-social) model which engages all national & international stakeholders and is backed by research, experience & evidence”.
+“To prevent acid & burn violence and empower survivors, especially women and children, by working with an integrated approach; using a replicable holistic (bio-psycho-social) model which engages all national & international stakeholders and is backed by research, experience & evidence”.

-Vision “ASF is a centre of excellence with a vision of Bangladesh free from acid violence, where burn victims, especially women and children, live with dignity”.
+“ASF is a center of excellence with a vision of Bangladesh free from acid violence, where burn victims, especially women and children, live with dignity”.